 Found in only the most northern parts of Québec, the arctic fox is the smallest wild member of the canid family found in Canada, measuring usually between 75 and 115 cm in length.
 That said, about 30 percent is made up by its lovely, bushy tail.
 The arctic fox makes its home in the Arctic Circle.
 In Canada, that means its range extends from the southern tip of James Bay to the northernmost tip of Ellesmere Island.
-It’s pretty cold up there, with no work for anyone in the business of asphalt driveway repair, but the arctic fox manages to stay warm thanks to some pretty nifty nature-given gifts.
+It’s pretty cold up there, with no work for anyone in the business of contracting, but the arctic fox manages to stay warm thanks to some pretty nifty nature-given gifts.
 First of all, its coat is incredibly thick, and can keep the fox warm to temperatures as low as -50, at which point its metabolism will speed up to produce more heat.
 The foxes eat a whole lot in the autumn months to build up fat reserves so that they have enough stored in their bodies to get them through the winter should food supplies be scarce.

 In order to conserve heat even further, the arctic fox’s body is rounded and compact, so that less heat escapes its body because it has a smaller surface area exposed to the cold.
 That means that he has small, thick, roundish ears, short little legs, and a short muzzle.
 Even more adorably, the arctic fox’s feet are covered in fur, similar to a hare’s.